 List of 24 individual variables evaluated in a multiple linear regression model to determine which variables were statistically correlated to wins. *Indicates the variables that were highly correlated to wins.

-Using a 95% confidence interval, each of the 24 variables was tested for significance in correlation.
-However, of the total twenty-four (24) variables tested, only seven (7) were correlated with wins as seen in Table 2.
+Using an alpha level of 0.05, each of the 24 variables were investigated for linearity utilizing a correlation matrix and scatterplot matrices in both Python and SAS.
+Of the total 24 variables tested, only seven (7) were moderately to strongly correlated with wins as seen in Table 2.
+Multiple iterations of models were investigated, eliminating variables along the way with extra sum of squares F tests and individual variable T-tests for significance.
+To ensure linearity was true and outliers were not impacting our analysis, scatterplot matrices were used extensively.
 As a result of the multiple linear regression analysis, the following prediction equation was developed.